IzyaboiChubs/AE-Hideout-Crafting-Expanded/README.md

   * https://items.sp-tarkov.com
   * https://eft.maoci.eu

-Huge thanks to AE's c0pyright for figuring how to add hideout crafting recipes and providing templates! :)
+Huge thanks to AE's c0pyright for figuring how to add hideout crafting recipes and providing the templates! :)